Clamentos/FabRISC/src/spec/RegisterFileOrganization.typ

             [`PFPA`], [`WLEN`], [*Page Fault Physical Address*: \ This register holds the page table physical address of the currently running process.
 This register is privileged and is only needed when the system implements the `USER` module.],

-            [`SGPRBU`], [`SRFS`], [*SGPRB Usage*: \ This register keeps track of which registers of the `SGPRB` have been written by associating each bit to the corresponding register in the `SGPRB`, thus helping to reduce the amount of state that needs to be saved and restored during context switches.
-This register is privileged and is only needed when the system implements the `USER` and `CTXR` modules],

-            [`VGPRBU`], [`VRFS`], [*VGPRB Usage*: \ This register keeps track of which registers of the `VGPRB` have been written by associating each bit to the corresponding register in the `VGPRB`, thus helping to reduce the amount of state that needs to be saved and restored during context switches.
-This register is privileged and is only needed when the system implements the `USER` and `CTXR` modules and the `VGPRB` is present.],

-            [`HLPRBU`], [`HRFS`], [*HLPRB Usage*: \ This register keeps track of which registers of the `HLPRB` have been written by associating each bit to the corresponding register in the `HLPRB`, thus helping to reduce the amount of state that needs to be saved and restored during context switches.
-This register is privileged and is only needed when the system implements the `USER` and `CTXR` modules and the `HLPRB` is present.],

-            [`PERFCBU`], [`CRFS`], [*PERFCB Usage*: \ This register keeps track of which registers of the `PERFCB` have been written by associating each bit to the corresponding register in the `PERFCB`, thus helping to reduce the amount of state that needs to be saved and restored during context switches.
-This register is privileged and is only needed when the system implements the `USER` and `CTXR` modules and the `PERFCB` is present.],

             [`PID`], [32 bit], [*Process ID*: \ This register holds the id of the currently running process.
 This register is privileged and is only needed when the system implements the `USER` module.],

             [`TID`], [32 bit], [*Thread ID*: \ This register holds the id of the currently running process thread.
 This register is privileged and is only needed when the system implements the `USER` module.],